 The first print yet might have “lost” a comma:

 Fancy the sunrise, left the door ajar!

-We can continue our notes on punctuation along with reference to the thematic stanza.
+We can continue our notes on punctuation with reference to stanzas.

 The thematic stanza

-The Lonely House proves that Emily Dickinson was not stereotyped in her written composition (Life, poem XV):
+The Lonely House does assure that Emily Dickinson was not stereotyped in her written composition (Life, poem XV):